 Frequent Pain Management CPT codes

-For joint aspiration a needle is inserted through the skin and into a joint or bursa, then the syringe attachment to the needle is used to remove fluid.
-For joint injection a drug is injected into the joint for therapeutic purposes.
+Joint Aspiration: For joint aspiration, a needle is inserted through the skin and into a joint or bursa, and then the syringe attachment to the needle is used to remove fluid.
+For joint injection, a drug is injected into the joint for therapeutic purposes.
 This procedure is performed without using ultrasound guidance.